aws-samples/aws-bookstore-demo-app/README.md

 ### Cleaning up

-To tear down your application and remove all resources associated with the AWS Bookstore Demo App, follow these steps:
+To tear down your application and remove all resources associated with AWS Bookstore Demo App, follow these steps:

+1. Log into the [Amazon S3 Console](console.aws.amazon.com/s3) and  delete the buckets created for the demo app.
+   - There should be two buckets created for AWS Bookstore Demo App.
+The buckets will be titled "X" and "X-pipeline", where "X" is the name you specified in the CloudFormation wizard under the AssetsBucketName parameter.
+   - *Note: Please be **very careful** to only delete the buckets associated with this app that you are absolutely sure you want to delete.*
-1. Log into the AWS CloudFormation Console and find the stack you created for the demo app
+2. Log into the AWS CloudFormation Console and find the stack you created for the demo app
-2. Delete the stack
+3. Delete the stack
-    1. Double-check that the S3 buckets created for the stack were successfully removed.

-Remember to shut down/remove all related resources once you are finished to avoid ongoing charges to your AWS account.
+*Remember to shut down/remove all related resources once you are finished to avoid ongoing charges to your AWS account.*

 &nbsp;